 "By the definition, then yes.
 It is a terrorist attack.
 But I believe it is a partisan action against an occupying force," he wrote in his manifesto, adding that he did not initially plan to carry out the attack in New Zealand but that soon he "found out that New Zealand was as target rich of an environment as anywhere else in the West.'"

 According to Mike Treen, the national director of the Unite union, which represents workers in New Zealand's fast food, cinema and casino industries, there has been an undercurrent of issues of race and racism in New Zealand politics for years.

-"So, white supremacist ideas and racial prejudice has been an aspect of politics in this country since the days of colonization.
+"So, white supremacist ideas and racial prejudice have been an aspect of politics in this country since the days of colonization.
 In recent decades, there has been large scale migration to New Zealand.
-Around one quarter of New Zealand's population is foreign born, and about one-quarter of New Zealanders live abroad, principally in Australia.
-Migration and scapegoating migrants has been an aspect of politics in particular since the mid-1990s.
+Around one-quarter of New Zealand's population is foreign-born, and about one-quarter of New Zealanders live abroad, principally in Australia.
+Migration and scapegoating migrants have been an aspect of politics in particular since the mid-1990s.
 In the last few years, there was an online campaign around the issue of the United Nations migration pact, and some of these far-right and racist forces have been organizing around their issue in a way I haven't seen before, having rallies, protests and [participating in] racist online activity."

 "New Zealand has a growing Muslim population, as many Muslims have become refugees as a consequence of the wars of empire from the US and wars New Zealand has been complicit in, particularly in Afghanistan and in Iraq," Treen added.

 According to the United Nations website, the Global Compact for Migration is a UN global agreement on a "common approach to international migration in all its dimensions."
 New Zealand is a signatory of the pact.